About HPV-related cancers

 HPV-related cancers can affect males and females.
 In the United States, certain throat and back of mouth cancers are now the most common HPV-related cancers in men.
 For women, certain types of cervical cancer are the most common HPV-related cancers.a

 aNot all cervical and throat and back of mouth cancers are caused by HPV.
+Based on 2017-2021 CDC data.

 HPV, human papillomavirus.

 HPV can be passed through more than just intercourse.
-All that may be needed is skin-to-skin contact with an area of the body infected with HPV.
+All that may be needed is intimate skin-to-skin contact with an area of the body infected with HPV.
 Anyone who has the virus could pass it on without knowing.

 For most people, HPV clears on its own.
 But for those who don’t clear the virus, it can cause certain cancers later in life.